vniinimaki/ssh/README.md

 * If the cell "A1" contains "='Apple", the result of its evaluation is "#Error".

 ### User Story 4 -- Simple Formulas with References
 A formula can contain a reference to a cell, following Excel's convention (e.g., "A5").
-In such a case, the evaluation is recursive, namely: the referenced cell is evaluated and the result is returned by the formula.
+In such a case, the evaluation is recursive, namely: the referenced cell is evaluated and the result of this evaluation is returned by the formula.
 When the value contained in a cell referenced by a formula is incorrect, the evaluation returns the string "#Error".
 There could be cases in which the formula contains circular references (e.g., "A5" contains a formula referencing "A1", and "A1" contains a formula referencing "A5").
 In this case, the evaluation returns the string "#Circular".

 **Requirement:**
 * Implement `SpreadSheet.evaluate(self, cell: str) -> int | str` to evaluate the content of a cell containing a simple formula with a reference to a cell.